MukherjeeSubhasish/Facial-Recognition-Pipeline/README.md

 Data preprocessing and justification——

-task1— A list of the methods already applied for data pre-processing and feature extraction

 	1. transforms.Grayscale(num_output_channels=1)
 		• Purpose: Ensures that every image is converted to grayscale (single channel).
 		• Why:
 			○ Some datasets or models might contain RGB (3 channels), while CNN expects single-channel input.
 			○ Converting to grayscale simplifies computation and reduces parameters if color information is unnecessary.
 		• Effect: Each pixel now has one intensity value instead of three (R, G, B).

-3. transforms.Resize((128, 128))
+	2. transforms.Resize((128, 128))
 		• Purpose: Resizes all images to a uniform 128×128 pixels.
 		• Why:
 			○ Neural networks require a consistent input size.
 			○ Makes batching possible and reduces computational cost if the original images are large.
 		• Effect: Every image now has the same spatial dimensions, suitable for feeding into CNN.

-4. transforms.ToTensor()
+	3. transforms.ToTensor()
 		• Purpose: Converts the PIL image or NumPy array into a PyTorch tensor.
 		• Why:
 			○ Neural networks in PyTorch work with tensors, not images.
 			○ Automatically scales pixel values from [0, 255] → [0.0, 1.0].
 		• Effect:
 			○ Data type changes to torch.FloatTensor.

-5. transforms.Normalize(mean=[0.5], std=[0.5])
+	4. transforms.Normalize(mean=[0.5], std=[0.5])
 		• Purpose: Normalizes the tensor so that pixel values are centered around 0.
 		• Effect:
 			○ Since input values are in [0, 1], this transforms them to approximately [-1, 1].
 		• Why:
 			○ Normalization helps the model converge faster and maintain stable gradients during training.

 	Summary:
 	We can convert every image into standardized 128×128 grayscale tensors with values scaled to [-1, 1], which is optimal for CNN input and training stability.